-The main results for the wholesale funding gap are presented in figure 9.
+The main results for the wholesale funding gap are presented in Figure 9.
 Previous results from Halvorsen and Jacobsen (2016) find that following an expansionary monetary policy shock, the wholesale funding ratio increases.
 Given symmetry, their result implies that a contractionary monetary policy shock should lead to a decrease in the ratio.
 We find non-significant effects in all recursive models while we get mixed results from the sign models.
 In model 7 all sign responses decrease below baseline briefly after 3 quarters.
-In model 9 all sign responses increase above baseline after 6 years, similar for model 10 where all sign responses increase above baseline after 8 years, see appendix C.
+In model 9 all sign responses increase above baseline after 6 years, similar for model 10 where all sign responses increase above baseline after 8 years, see appendix C. Given the non significant results from the recursive models and the mixed results from the sign models, the central bank can not efficiently target the wholesale funding gap with an interest rate increase.

-Overall, the effects on credit growth are small.
-We find that both the credit-to-GDP gap and the house price-to-income ratio decreases.
-And that a monetary policy shock has no effect on the wholesale funding gap in the short run, but seems to increase it in the long run.
-Additionally, the identification method seems to be important for the magnitude of the responses, where the effect seems to be stronger with sign restrictions in all models.
+Overall, we find that following a contractionary monetary policy shock, both the credit-to-GDP gap and the house price-to-income ratio decreases, while there are small or insignificant effects on credit growth and the wholesale funding gap.
+The identification method seems to be important for the magnitude of the responses, where the effect seems to be stronger with sign restrictions in all models.
 Furthermore, the combination of indicators seems to matter in some cases.
 The house price-to-income ratio responds differently when combined with the wholesale funding gap compared to when alone or combined with the other indicators.
-The credit-to-GDP gap is significant when alone, and when combined with the house price-to-income ratio, but not significant when combined with credit growth or the wholesale funding gap.
+The credit-to-GDP gap is significant when combined with the house price-to-income ratio, but not significant when combined with credit growth or the wholesale funding gap.